“The mountains are calling and I must go.” — John Muir

 Do your homework

 Once you know where you want to go, do some research about the area—read up on local wildlife, weather predictions, and the insects you might encounter.
-This information will impact what kind of gear you bring and what you include in your first-aid kit.
+This information will impact what kind of gear you bring and what you include in your emergency kit.